Assault, Battery, and Intentional Torts

 Assault and Battery

-Battery, on the other hand, is the intentional touching of another person in a harmful or offensive way, without consent.
+The tort of battery, on the other hand, is the intentional touching of another person in a harmful or offensive way without their consent.
 Although people seem to always say "assault and battery" together, they are separate torts.
 It's possible to have one without the other.

-It's important to understand that the intent required in an assault or battery is not the intent to cause injury.
+The intent required in an assault or battery is not the intent to cause injury.
 Instead, it's the intent to perform the act that led to the assault or battery.
 For example, in order for a civil battery to occur, all a person needs to do is touch the victim without the victim's consent.
-It's important to note that this is different from criminal battery, which requires the intent to do harm.
+This is different from criminal battery, which requires the intent to do harm.

 Battery in Special Situations